Get a Savings Anthem; aka Finding Your Financial Why

 - How does your family look with that “thing”?

 - How do you feel seeing your family with that thing?

 - What does it look like around them at that time?
 Is it raining?
 Is it hot?
 Are you inside at the dinner table?
 Set the stage.
 I want you to be able to visualize this.

 One of those “things” should have brought out a very strong emotion in you.
 Be it relief, joy, pride, love, serenity, etc. It could be a combination of those feelings.
 The main thing is that your response is true & strong.

-Write it out.
+Write out your top financial goal.
 Seriously, do it.
-It doesn’t need to be fancy or typed, or on nice paper.
+It doesn’t need to be fancy or typed or on nice paper.
 Scribble it down, be sure it’s what you see in your head.
 Fold it up and put it somewhere safe.

 Remembering your financial why